frordo/frordo.github.io/_posts/2025-12-14-CSES-Introductory.md

 ---
-title: Hello, World!
+title: CSES Introductory
 date: 2025-12-14 02:30:00 +0530
 categories: [coding]
 tags: [cses, competitive_programming]
-author: <rahul>
+author: rahul
-description: CSES Introductory
+description: A discussion of the first few CSES problems
 math: true
 ---
 Remark: This was originally posted on another blog on 19/6/25.